vincentzhang/fl-seg/README.md

 # How to use

-To train a classifier on the VESSEL12 competition data:
+To train a classifier on the MSlesions competition data:

-    - Download the vessel12 data from http://vessel12.grand-challenge.org/
+    - Download the MSlesions data from http://www.ia.unc.edu/MSseg/

-    - Open the script 'demo.m' and set the data directories.
+    - Open the script 'ms_demo.m' and set the data directories.
 Optionally, open the script 'set_params.m' to modify the hyperparameters.

-    - Run the script 'demo.m'.
-This will learn features using the 3 labelled volumes and train a logistic regression classifier using features from the labelled voxels with 10-fold cross validation.
+    - Run the script 'ms_demo.m'.
+This will learn features using 1 labelled volumes and train a logistic regression classifier using features from the labelled voxels with 10-fold cross validation.
 A sample segmentation is displayed.